tpoindex/whistle/README.md

 # whistle
 Whistle controls output pins on a Raspberry Pi by detecting whistles, singing notes, etc.

+Whistle uses guard pitches to prevent random sounds from activating the Rasp Pi output pins.
+A sequence of one or more pitches must be detected in order to unlock the action pitches.
+Once the guard sequence has been satisfied, a detected action pitch will turn on the corresponding pin.
+Once the pitch is no longer detected, an optional delay period will keep the pin high, or immediately go low if no delay is set.
+The unlocked state will persist until five seconds is detected, after which whistle will once again enter the guarded state.

 See file 'pkgs_to_install' for required Python packages.

 Aubio (https://aubio.org/) is used as the audio analyzer.
 Currently, the ''yinfast'' algorithm is used for detection.
 You can try experimenting with other algorithms.
 See: https://aubio.org/manual/latest/py_analysis.html

 ```